 Planning aspects of hydro developments are the responsibility of the local planning authority.
 Planning permission will be required for most hydro developments.
-A possible exception is the refurbishment of an existing scheme, where there is no 'change of use'.
+A possible exception is the refurbishment of an existing or historic scheme, where there is no 'change of use'.

-The planning department will indicate whether planning permission is required and also whether other related procedures, such a Building Regulation Approval or the submission of an Environmental Statement, are necessary.
+The planning department will indicate whether planning permission is required and whether other related procedures will also be necessary, such as Listed Buildings Consent, Building Regulation Approval, or the submission of an Environmental Statement.

-As well as giving advice on how to make an application and on the fee charged, the planning department will also suggest who should be consulted, indicate sensitivities to development, and outline measures that might be taken to make developments more acceptable.
+The planning department will also suggest who should be consulted, indicate sensitivities to development, and outline measures that might be taken to make developments more acceptable.
 An early approach to the planning department is recommended so that any uncertainties can be clarified and a good working relationship established.